React-Automation-Studio/React-Automation-Studio/ReactApp/src/components/SystemComponents/Widgets/Widget.md

 |pvsData|Array of Objects||And object that contains an array of all the PV components derived from pvs prop.
 Valid after initialization.

-For Exmaples on how to use the widget see the simple example below or have a look at any of the components in the base components folder.
+For Examples on how to use the widget see the simple example below or have a look at any of the components in the base components folder.
 Simple example usage:

 ```js static